grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 > Only [organization admins](/cloud/project-and-team-management/members/#admin) can access organization settings.

-## API Token as an environment variable

-Authenticate with your k6 Cloud API authentication token via environment variables.
-Make sure the `K6_CLOUD_TOKEN` has been set to your k6 Cloud API authentication token, and k6 will pick it up when executing.

 ## Authenticate with email/password

 You can forego using a token and use your k6 Cloud email/password credentials by entering the following command into your terminal: